gbear605/Endoplanet-Transit/README.md

-getDictOfAllGoodFilesAllThings(planet, wavelength)
+- `getDictOfAllGoodFilesAllThings(planet, wavelength)`

 	`planet` is the planet transit to use

     `wavelength` is the wavelength to use

-    Returns a dictionary of
-        filepath, (count, time, pixels, count_in_split, pixels_in_split, count_out_of_split, pixels_out_of_split)
+    Returns a dictionary of `filepath, (count, time, pixels, count_in_split, pixels_in_split, count_out_of_split, pixels_out_of_split)`

-saveDictData(planet, wavelength, directory='/home/gtaylor/')
+- `saveDictData(planet, wavelength, directory='/home/gtaylor/')`

     `planet` is the planet transit to use

     `wavelength` is the wavelength to use

     `directory` is the directory to save the datafile to

-    Saves a dictionary of
-        all the good files for the wavelength :
-            (their counts per second, their time since start of transit) to the data file for that wavelength
+    Saves a dictionary of all the good files for the wavelength : (their counts per second, their time since start of transit) to the data file for that wavelength

     The saved data file is named `planet`data`wavelength`.txt